A US Army CH-47 Chinook is loaded with humanitarian aid supplies

-U.S. Army Staff Sgt.
-Colematt, assigned to the 1st Battalion, 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division, loads relief supplies on a CH-47F Chinook in Incirlik, Türkiye, Feb.
-18, 2023.
-The 101st Airborne Division supports the dynamic lift capability of the 1AD CAB in direct support of USAID and Turkish relief efforts, to those affected by the earthquakes in Türkiye.
-101st Airborne Division is one of several U.S. military units supporting Task Force 61/2 (TF 61/2), operating under U.S. Sixth Fleet, U.S. Naval Forces Europe (NAVEUR), and U.S. European Command as part of the International Turkish disaster relief efforts.
-(U.S. Army photo by Capt.
-William Stroud)
+U.S. Army CH-47F Chinook assigned to the 1st Armored Division, Combat Aviation Brigade (1AD CAB), is loaded with relief supplies at Incirlik Air Base, Türkiye, Feb.
+20, 2023.
+The 1AD CAB provides dynamic lift capability in direct support of USAID and Turkish relief efforts, to those affected by the earthquakes in Türkiye.
+1AD CAB is one of several U.S. military units supporting Task Force 61/2 (TF 61/2), operating under U.S. Sixth Fleet, U.S. Naval Forces Europe (NAVEUR), and U.S. European Command as part of the International Turkish disaster relief efforts.
+(U.S. Army photo by Spc.
+William Thompson)

 |Date Taken: